rsksmart/RSKIPs/IPs/RSKIP387.md

 # Rationale

-## Extension Costs
+## Parking Extension Costs

 The extension cost returned by `getOrdinalParkingExtensionFee()` will generally be lower than the value returned bu `getOrdinalsAnnualParkingFee()`.
-AS an example, ff currently the expiration of an ordinal is 6 months in the future, then the value returned will be half of the annual cost, because 6 months have already been paid and only 6 months remain to be paid.
+As an example, if currently the expiration of an ordinal is 6 months in the future, then the value returned will be half of the annual cost, because 6 months have already been paid and only 6 months remain to be paid.
 Parking fees cannot be paid in advance for more than a year.

 ## Security